Provide access to natural daylight

 - annual communication material, such as notification emails or newsletters

-- Upload a copy of the materials that are shared identifying the required information that is included.
+– a copy of the educational materials that are shared upon request with all full- and part-time employees and staff of tenant identifying the required information that is included.

 Option 5 - Natural Daylight Simulation Score 51% (Partial Credit):